 Distance: 4-20mA current loops can run hundreds of meters with no signal degradation.
 Voltage signals are more limited but still work over reasonable distances.

-I use analog sensors for my greenhouse temperature monitoring because they’re bulletproof.
+I use analog sensors for my greenhouse temperature monitoring because theyāre bulletproof.
 Twenty sensors, each outputting 0-5V, never had a single communication issue in four years.
+For more on what soil sensors actually measure (moisture, EC, pH), see our complete soil sensors guide.

 The Bad